Protective Behavioral Strategies for Marijuana Scale

 Available Documents (PDF Format)

-Taking periodic breaks from marijuana use or avoiding using marijuana before work or school may be important protective strategies for young veterans who choose to use marijuana to cope with symptoms of PTSD.
+Taking periodic breaks from marijuana use or avoiding using marijuana before work or school may be important protective strategies for young veterans who choose to use marijuana to cope with symptoms of posttraumatic stress disorder (PTSD).

 The Protective Behavioral Strategies for Marijuana Scale (PBSM) assesses behavioral strategies among young people who choose to use marijuana.
 Researchers expanded on the initial PBSM by building an item bank and short assessment form.